 (c) EXTERIOR CHRISTMAS LIGHTS AND/OR DECORATIONS: No exterior Christmas lights and/or decorations may be erected or maintained on any of the Lots hereby restricted except during a sixty (60) day period beginning November 15th of each calendar year.

-(d) GARAGE, PORCH OR BASEMENT SALES: No garage, porch or basement sales may be conducted on any of the Lots hereby restricted without the prior written consent in writing from the Architectural Control Committee.
+(d) GARAGE, PORCH OR BASEMENT SALES: No garage, porch or basement sales may be conducted on any of the Lots hereby restricted without the prior written consent in writing from the Board of Directors.
 Said written consent of the Board of Directors may be given by electronic means such as email.

 (e) DOGS RUNNING AT LARGE: Dogs shall be confined.
-No dog shall be allowed to run at large on the property hereby restricted.
+No dog shall be allowed to run at large on the common property hereby restricted.

 (f) EXTERIOR BASKETBALL GOALS: No exterior basketball goals shall be erected or maintained on any of the Lots hereby restricted, without prior consent in writing by the Architectural Control Committee.